 Getting started measuring program-level TIM has never been easier.
-The experiences and resources of the 11 focus states and others in the TIM community are a mouse-click away with the TIM Performance Measurement Knowledge Management System:
+The experiences and resources of the 11 focus states and others in the TIM community are soon a mouse-click away with the TIM Performance Measurement Knowledge Management System, coming this spring:

-- Subscribe to the TIM Performance Measurement LISTSERV to share resources that may be helpful to others, and conveniently access the experiences and expertise of the focus states and your peers across the country for your questions.
-Send an email to TIMPM@dot.gov to subscribe. - Visit the TIM Performance Measurement Knowledgebase to download helpful resources including sample MOUs, CAD-TMC integration strategies and requirements documents that have worked for others, as well as presentations, studies and reports that can help you build support in your region for TIM performance measurement.
+- Subscribe to the TIM Performance Measurement email list to conveniently access the experiences and expertise of the focus states and your peers across the country for your questions.
+Send an email to ETO@dot.gov to subscribe. - Plan to bookmark and visit the TIM Performance Measurement Knowledgebase to download helpful resources including sample MOUs, CAD-TMC integration strategies and requirements documents that have worked for others, as well as presentations, studies and reports that can help you build support in your region with TIM performance measurement.
 Search by keyword or browse by performance measure, conference/event (for presentations you've seen) or document type to find what you're looking for.
-Bookmark the Knowledgebase: http://www.ops.fhwa. dot.gov/eto\tim\pse/preparedness/tim/knowledgebase/index.htm